 Why Choose A Solar PPA?

 With environmental impact becoming an ever increasing concern for many congregations, a solar array can be more than just a cost saving initiative.
-With a solar PPA, churches, temples, mosques and synagogues can access all the benefits of an installation without any of the upfront cost.
+Solar for churches, temples, mosques and synagogues can be accessible through a solar PPA, providing all the benefits without any of the upfront costs.

 Many religious buildings are a perfect candidate for solar, possessing either ample roof space or a large parking lot in which a covered parking array could be installed.
 One of the biggest hurdles that churches face when considering solar, however, is that as a non-profit organization they are ineligible to monetize tax benefits that commercial or residential entities receive.
 With a PPA, the savings that private companies such as SCF receive are passed on to the non-profit through vastly cheaper electricity costs over the course of the term length (15-30 years).